 Carrying illegal drugs, drug paraphernalia or contraband on your charter is a bad idea for a number of reasons.
 Even if you have legal or medicinal marijuana, you may find yourself in federal or international waters where state law does not apply.

-To avoid getting in more trouble than you bargained for, stick to drinks and legal party favors while you’re on the water and under Florida boating laws.
+To avoid getting in more trouble than you bargained for, stick to drinks.
+And, stick to legal party favors while you’re on the water and under Florida boating laws.
 But don’t get too carried away with anything.
 Your captain will have the authority to radio the Coast Guard and report you.

 When you and your guests first get onboard your yacht rental, the captain will introduce his crew and give a safety briefing on lifejackets, liferafts, yacht floor plans, and other specific safety information needed for the particular yacht and surrounding area.